andresugartechea/introToIM/midtermProject/README.md

 <img src="stage3.png" width="800" />

-## Project description:

-_"Jump Rope"_ is a game where the player needs to click the mouse every time the rope approaches to avoid touching it.
-The player scores a point when they perform the task successfully, but the speed increases with every click.
-The game ends when the ball touches the rope.
-The scoreboard starts again from 0 so the user can play again and beat their record.

 ## Code commented:

 This code can also be found in the repository.
-Click [here](#Gameplay) to skip this section.
+Click [here](#Problems-and-modifications) to skip this section.

 ````
 /*